Begin Main Content Area

 Get Involved

 Hunters have provided the longest running monitoring of snowshoe hares in Pennsylvania.
-In 2022, the Game Commission started a Snowshoe Hare Hunter Cooperator Program to further improve our monitoring this unique species.
+In 2022, the Game Commission started a Snowshoe Hare Hunter Cooperator Program to further improve our monitoring of this unique species.

 Participants in the Cooperator Program record numbers of hares flushed, amount of time they spend pursuing hares, and the counties they hunt during the snowshoe hare hunting season.
 This information provides the Game Commission with data needed to track this species and prioritize areas for habitat management.